szilard/benchm-ml/2b-rf-cluster/README.md

   10  |    10    |   9   |   130
   10  |    100   |       |   150

+[for the numbers missing in the tables above I need to more runs]

-The amount of memory that Spark can run on might be smaller as depending on settings garbage collection kicks in on not.
+The amount of memory that Spark can run on might be smaller, as depending on settings, garbage collection kicks in or not.
 Anyway, Spark seems to have a large (10x) memory footprint.

 However, it seems to scale better to multiple nodes as far as speed is concerned.